eponae/books-app/README.md

   - Study if Map, Set and Reselect could have been usefull.
   - Use lazy loading and code splitting.
   - Do not use global variable for forms count per page.
+  - Improve file paths to make it more readable.

 ## Issues to fix